PriyalSingla/Sampling/README.md

 **SVC (Support Vector Classifier)**  :A classifier that finds the hyperplane that best separates classes in a high-dimensional space by maximizing the margin between classes.
 **GradientBoostingClassifier**  : A boosting ensemble method that builds a strong classifier by combining multiple weak classifiers in a stage-wise manner, minimizing the loss function's gradient.

 we are generating 5 Datasets using above mentioned sampling techniques and then we calculate accuracy for predicted data for each model.
-Result is stored in **pivoted_classifier_results.csv**.
+Result is stored in **final.csv**.